rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 4.223.7 Two or more names of manufacturers

-<a name="4.223.7.1">4.223.7.1</a> If more than one agent is named as manufacturer, records the manufacturers’ names in the order indicated by the sequence, layout, or typography of the names on the source of information.
+<a name="4.223.7.1">4.223.7.1</a> If the manufacturer statement includes more than one manufacturer in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
+Transcribe them as subsequent statements of manufacture only when they are not linked by connecting words or phrases.

 Example: `Lovejoy, Son & Co., electrotypers & stereotypers, 15 Vandewate Street, N.Y.S.W. ; Green, printer and stereotyper, 16 and 18 Jacob Street, New-York`